California shooters' ex-neighbor charged with supporting terrorists

 The Federal Bureau of Investigation, which is treating the attack as terrorism, raided his home and questioned him for several days.
 Sources said Marquez cooperated during their interviews.

+Farook, the U.S-born son of Pakistani immigrants, and Pakistani-born Malik were killed in a shootout with police a few hours after their assault on the party on a holiday party of Farook's co-workers.

-In 2014, state records showed, Marquez married a Russian woman who was the sister of Farook's older brother's wife.
+Marquez worked at Walmart and at a bar recently.
+In 2014, state records showed, he married a Russian woman who was the sister of Farook's older brother's wife.
 Neighbors said they were surprised to learn he had been married, having never seen him with a woman.
-Prosecutors say Marquez was paid $200 per month for his role in the fraud.
+Prosecutors said on Thursday that Marquez was paid $200 per month for his role in the fraud.

-The FBI said Farook and Malik were supporters of Islamic State, the violent group that has taken over large parts of Syria and Iraq, and that they had discussed martyrdom online before they even met.
+The FBI said Farook and Malik discussed martyrdom online before they even met and were supporters of Islamic State, the violent group that has taken over large parts of Syria and Iraq.

-Their attack thrust the issues of national security and Islamic State into the U.S. presidential campaign, and it came just weeks after Islamic State-affiliated gunmen and suicide bombers killed 130 people in a series of attacks in Paris.
+The couple's attack, which left 21 people wounded, has stirred concerns among Americans about national security and the reach of Islamic State, becoming an issue in the U.S. presidential campaign.
+The attack came a few weeks after gunmen and suicide bombers affiliated with Islamic State killed 130 people in a series of coordinated attacks in Paris.

+Neighbors said Marquez and Farook often worked together on cars in Farook's garage in their younger years but that the friendship had cooled in the past three years.

+Marquez converted to Islam about the time that Farook became more devoted to the faith around 2008.
+But Azmi Hasan, manager at the Islamic Society of Corona-Norco, said Marquez later told him that Islam was not for him.

-(Additional reporting by Alex Dobuzinskis in Los Angeles, and Julia Edwards, Susan Heavey, Megan Cassella in Washington; Writing by Scott Malone and Daniel Wallis; Editing by Bill Trott and Cynthia Osterman)
+(Additional reporting by Idrees Ali in Riverside, California, and Julia Edwards, Susan Heavey, Megan Cassella in Washington; Writing by Scott Malone and Daniel Wallis; Editing by Bill Trott and Cynthia Osterman)